issleepgroup/Product_Noise-ERM/README.md

 * **Convex ERM**: Logistic Regression, SVM (via Output & Objective Perturbation).
 * **Non-convex ERM**: Deep Neural Networks (via Gradient Perturbation / DPSGD).

-> **Note**: If you find this code useful, please cite our paper.
-See [Citation](#citation) below.
+> **Note**: If you find this code useful for your research, please cite our paper.
+See [Citation](#-citation) below.

 ## Key Features

 - Implements a novel product noise mechanism to perturb gradients or model parameters.
-- Enhances privacy protection during local training on client-side data.
+- Enhances privacy protection for sensitive training data.
-- Built with PyTorch, and easy to integrate into existing deep learning pipelines.
+- Built with PyTorch, designed for easy integration into existing deep learning pipelines.
-- Supports multiple datasets (e.g., MNIST, CIFAR-10) with modular code design.
+- Supports multiple datasets (e.g., MNIST, CIFAR-10, Adult, RCV1) with modular code design.

+---

-## OUTPUT_PERTURBATION
+## 1. OUTPUT PERTURBATION

 ### Installation
-Navigate to the ''datasets'' directory.
+1. Navigate to the `datasets` directory.

-Run the following command line to download and preprocess all the benchmark datasets automatically.
+2. Run the following command to download and preprocess all benchmark datasets automatically:

 ```bash
 python main_preprocess.py all
 ```